-- 6. (1) The owner and skipper of a vessel must ensure that- - (a) items of safety appliances and equipment are provided and maintained on board the vessel in accordance with the requirements of Annex 2; and - (b) the other requirements of that Annex are complied with in relation to the vessel. - (2) Whenever a vessel proceeds through the surf, the skipper must ensure that a lifejacket or buoyancy aid, as required by Annex 2, is worn by each occupant of the vessel.
+- 7. (1) The owner and skipper of a vessel must ensure that- - (a) items of safety appliances and equipment are provided and maintained on board the vessel in accordance with the requirements of Annex 2; and - (b) the other requirements of that Annex are complied with in relation to the vessel. - (2) Where a vessel is operated through the surf or in turbulent waters, the skipper must ensure that a lifejacket or buoyancy aid, as required by Annex 2, is worn by each occupant of the vessel.